greymd/teip/README.md

 If you want to use a command that does not satisfy the condition, **"A targeted command must print a single line of result for each line of input"**, enable "Solid mode" which is available with the `-s` option.

-Solid mode spawns the targeted command for each matched token and executes it each time.
+Solid mode spawns the targeted command for each matched chunk and executes it each time.

 ```bash
 $ echo ABCDEF | teip -s -og . -- grep '[ABC]'